Quinn Carroll

-Quinn Carroll is an American college football offensive tackle for the Minnesota Golden Gophers.
-He previously played for the Notre Dame Fighting Irish.
+Quinn William Carroll is an American professional football offensive tackle.
+He played college football for the Notre Dame Fighting Irish and Minnesota Golden Gophers.

 Early life

 Carroll attended Edina High School in Edina, Minnesota.
 He was rated as the 12th-best offensive tackle and 87th overall recruit in the class of 2019 and committed to play college football for the Notre Dame Fighting Irish over offers from schools such as Minnesota, Wisconsin, Penn State, Virginia Tech and Wisconsin.

 College career

 Notre Dame

 Carroll missed his freshman season in 2019 due to tearing his ACL.
 In 2020, he appeared in three games for the Fighting Irish.
 In 2021, Carroll played in 12 games for the Fighting Irish with no starts.
 After the season, he entered his name into the NCAA transfer portal.

 Minnesota

 Carroll transferred to play for the Minnesota Golden Gophers.
 In three seasons with the team, he started all 39 games in various positions on the offensive line.
 After the 2024 season, Carroll declared for the 2025 NFL draft, where he also accepted an invite to the 2025 Hula Bowl.